 Catecholaminergic polymorphic ventricular tachycardia (CPVT)

-The electrical defects sometimes cause ventricular tachycardia Ventricular Tachycardia Ventricular tachycardia is a heart rhythm that originates in the ventricles (lower chambers of the heart) and produces a heart rate of at least 120 beats per minute (the normal heart rate is... read more , a dangerously rapid heart rhythm, or ventricular fibrillation Ventricular Fibrillation Ventricular fibrillation is a potentially fatal, uncoordinated series of very rapid, ineffective contractions of the ventricles (lower chambers of the heart) caused by many chaotic electrical... read more , in which the heart does not beat at all.
+The electrical defects in the channelopathies sometimes cause ventricular tachycardia Ventricular Tachycardia Ventricular tachycardia is a heart rhythm that originates in the ventricles (lower chambers of the heart) and produces a heart rate of at least 120 beats per minute (the normal heart rate is... read more , a dangerously rapid heart rhythm, or ventricular fibrillation Ventricular Fibrillation Ventricular fibrillation is a potentially fatal, uncoordinated series of very rapid, ineffective contractions of the ventricles (lower chambers of the heart) caused by many chaotic electrical... read more , in which the heart does not beat at all.
+Channelopathies are more common than doctors previously thought and may be the cause of about 10% of sudden cardiac deaths.

 Symptoms of Cardiac Channelopathies